 Behind the scenes: Meet a gingerbread artist

 Catherine Beddall is, quite simply, a gingerbread mastermind.
 Forget basic little houses covered in gumdrops — Beddall is a food artist and gingerbread is her favourite medium.
 From an antique clock to space rockets and even a chess board, there’s no limit to Beddall’s creative designs.
-With Christmas on the horizon, the Ingenium Channel caught up with this award-winning pastry chef to learn more about her gingerbread obsession — and to glean some beginner tips.
+With Christmas on the horizon, this award-winning pastry chef is planning a visit to the Canada Agriculture and Food Museum to share some beginner tips with visitors.
+The Ingenium Channel caught up with her to learn more about her gingerbread obsession.

 I understand you recently placed second in a major gingerbread competition — congratulations!
 Can you tell me about that experience?